🆕 Haystack 2.30 is here! Pass a plain string to any ChatGenerator

 from getpass import getpass

-from haystack.components.generators.chat import HuggingFaceAPIChatGenerator
+from haystack_integrations.components.generators.mistral import MistralChatGenerator

-generator = HuggingFaceAPIChatGenerator(
+generator = MistralChatGenerator(model="mistral-small-latest")

 from haystack.dataclasses import ChatMessage